StandingIntermediate

 • Front knee stays at 90 degrees

-• Hips remain open to side
+• Hips remain open to the side

-• Side bend not backbend
+• Side bend, not a backbend

 • Both legs strongly engaged

-• Reaching through fingertips
+• Reaching through the fingertips

-• Length through both sides of neck
+• Length through both sides of the neck

 Benefits

-• Deeply stretches side body
+• Deeply stretches the side body

-• Opens intercostal muscles
+• Opens the intercostal muscles

-• Strengthens legs and ankles
+• Strengthens the legs and ankles

 • Improves spinal mobility